wasauce/AirCloud-arduino/README.md

 The AirCloud updates every 10 minutes.

 You will see the Data light turn purple, then the cloud will go black, and then it will count up 1 LED per AQI PM2.5 value.
 So if the PM2.5 is 50, 50 lights will light up.
-If AQI is 500 -- the full cloud will light up.
-There are 183 LEDs in the cloud -- so if the AQI is > 183 -- it will count up to 183 and then change colors to the final value.
+If AQI is

+, the system will count up cloud will light up as there are 183 LEDs in the cloud.
+If the AQI is > 183 -- it will count up to 183, then start counting again.
+After it finishes and then change colors to the final value.
 If the AQI is > 183 you are already in trouble.